grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 ### traces block

-The `traces` block configures Trace specific exporter settings.
+The `traces` block configures the trace exporter settings.

 The following arguments are supported: